helion3/inspire-tree/README.md

 The `dist` directory contains several versions:

-- `bundled` - Includes stripped-down version of lodash, has no external dependencies.
+- `bundled` - Includes stripped-down version of lodash.
 - `core` - Excludes DOM rendering logic, for those using a custom renderer.
 - `min` - Minified source for production use.

+## IE

+InspireTree uses the javascript Promise API, which unfortunately is supported everywhere except IE.

+Many web frameworks already have Promise polyfills so we no longer bundle es6-promise, instead relying on those provided by your existing framework, or allowing you to choose your own.

+If you need a promise polyfill for IE, we recommend [es6-promise](https://github.com/stefanpenner/es6-promise)

 ## Using